Tips To Set A Trailer Tongue At The Frame Center

 Trailer Tongue Types

 While they are all somewhat different, there is one thing they all have in common.
 The hitch point for each tongue type should be set at the centerline of the trailer frame.
-We’ll talk about Straight and A-Frame specifically, then the same processes apply for 5th-Wheel and Gooseneck.
+We will talk about Straight and A-Frame specifically, then the same processes apply for 5th-Wheel and Gooseneck.

 Looking from a birds-eye view, draw a (figurative) centerline straight through the center of the frame lengthwise (from the tongue to the tail).
 The hitch point should be on that centerline.
-So, when we’re building, how do we make sure it gets there?
+So, when we are building, how do we make sure it gets there?

 Set The Tongue Central